Block Student Associates 2025-26: Block Museum - Northwestern University

 Environmental Sciences (2027)

-I am a Sophomore from Columbus, Ohio studying Environmental Sciences and Data Science.
+I am a junior from Columbus, Ohio studying Environmental Sciences and Data Science.
 As a student associate, I am excited to connect with the community through a shared interest and love of art.
 I look forward to facilitating and participating in conversations about art and learning about the museum's behind-the-scenes work!

 Serina Wood